solyarisoftware/WeBAD/README.md

 Let's see some possible scenarios:

-- Wake word detection
+- (1) Wake word detection

   Currently this is considered the common way to push speech messages on a voice interfaced system.
-  Wake word detection, especially if you want to have your own word sequences, need a specialized training of a neural net and a cpu-intensive run-time engine that has to run on the browser.
-This project do not face this path.
+  Wake word detection, especially if you want to have your own custom word sequences, need a specialized training of a neural net and a cpu-intensive run-time engine that has to run on the browser.
+WeBAD just escapes from this approach.

-- Push-to-talk
+- (2) Push-to-talk

   That's the traditional/safe way to generate audio messages (see radio mobile/walkie-talkie).
   The user push a button, start to talk, release the button when finished to talk.
   Note that push to talk could be implemented on the browser in two way:

-  - Software-button push-to-talk (web page hotkey)
+  - (2.1) Software-button push-to-talk (web page *hotkey*)

     That's the simplest approach on GUI interface.
 Consider a web browser, on a mobile device you have a touch interface,